New York Agriculture in the Classroom Scholarship

 |Lisa||Byers||Pioneer Central at Arcade Elementary||Wyoming|

-Earn a scholarship to attend the National Agriculture in the Classroom Conference in Portland, Maine!
+Earn a scholarship to attend the National Agriculture in the Classroom Conference in Little Rock, Arkansas!

 Join New York Agriculture in the Classroom for the premier professional development conference about teaching through a lens of food and agriculture.
-Sixty teachers from across the state will be selected for an expenses-paid attendance to the National Agriculture in the Classroom Conference in downtown Portland, Maine.
+Sixty teachers from across the state will be selected for an expenses-paid attendance to the National Agriculture in the Classroom Conference in Little Rock, Arkansas.
 Teachers from across the nation will gather to learn from skilled presenters, engaging keynote addresses, and from each other.

 Once every four years the National Agriculture in the Classroom Conference in held in the eastern region of the United States.
 Our hope is that with the close proximity to New York, we are able to inspire and expose as many teachers as possible to the variety of ways to include agriculture into our schools for years to come.
 Let us support you in your food system education endeavors through this scholarship with a per teacher value of $1,100.